Your money-making expert. Financial journalist, TV and radio personality.

 In tough economic times like these, you might have to sweeten the deal for clients to fight off the competition.
 Offering both dog walking and pet minding services together will make you very useful, increasing your level of custom.

 You could offer routine vet visits for annual vaccinations, plus flea and worming treatments, during the middle of the week.
-These times tend to be less busy and therefore less stressful for the pet concerned.
+These times tend to be less busy and therefore less stressful for the pet.
 It’s also a handy service to provide for busy customers working in the week!

 You could also offer a pet B&B to take a dog or small pet, such as a hamster, home with you for a few days, offering full-time company to a pining pooch, or moving in for short periods of time, especially with cats.
 It’s best only to do this if you’re experienced at full time pet care.
 See how to set up a pet sitting operation in our article here.

 Under the Dogs (Protection of Livestock) Act 1953 and the Animals Act 1971, a dog must not cause distress to livestock on agricultural land.
-It is in fact legal for farmers to shoot a dog if they believe there’s substantial threat to their livestock.
-A dog causing livestock to flee can be damaging as sheep and cows can break their legs when trying to run away.
+It is actually legal for farmers to shoot a dog if they believe there’s substantial threat to their livestock.

 The person in charge of the dog at the time will be charged with the offence, not the owner.
 So beware when walking on downs or farmland.

 When a dog does its business in any public place, you have to clean it up by law and dispose of it properly.
 If you don’t, you can be given a £50-£80 spot fine.